 Momentous Living is a contemplative memoir that suggests a better world begins with a better self.
 This mindset acknowledges the struggle in navigating life’s difficulties, but believes expansion begins with facing our hardships and embracing the journey through them.

-Momentous Living explores words that are not so black and white, words like divorce and dignity; religion, respect, and peace; community and communication; believing, breathing, and dreaming.
+Momentous Living explores words that are not so black and white, words like divorce and dignity; religion, respect, and reconciliation; community and communication; believing, breathing, and dreaming.

 A resource for anyone who supports self-advocacy for the betterment of all.

 Lost–navigating winding paths.